The Art of the Independent Hotel: Why One-of-a-Kind Stays Matter More Than Ever

 A More Immersive Neighborhood Experience

 Many independent hotels are tucked into neighborhoods with character.
 That gives guests a chance to explore a city more organically, like grabbing a pastry from the same bakery locals love, or discovering a park, bookstore, or bar they might have missed in a more tourist-heavy area.
-For travelers seeking authenticity — and according to the American Express 2025 Global Travel Trends Report, 73% of respondents aim to support local small businesses while visiting a new destination — that kind of location is a major plus.
+For travelers seeking authenticity, according to the American Express 2026 Global Travel Trends Report, 79% of Millennials and Gen Z surveyed say that they’re likely to seek out local workshops or activities specific to the destination they’re visiting in 2026.
+The survey also reveals that 87% of respondents like to leave room in their itinerary for unexpected local discoveries.

 Locally Rooted, Globally Loved